DoctypeRosenthal/ModComposer/README.md

 revert it as easy as the click on a button.
 Switch to another composition just as easy.
 If you really want to go wild, you can create overwriting-rules for specific mod files and mix your mods.
 Experiment and always be 100% in control of your personal build.

-Uses git under the hood.
+Uses git under the hood and depends on [https://github.com/lxn/walk](https://github.com/lxn/walk)

 ### -> see gist of project under ./gist.txt ###